Thai citizenship using DNA testing

 The following translated list is from the Forensic Clinic at the Division of Forensic Science Services, Central Institute of Forensic Science, outlines the acceptable (and unacceptable) relationships from which an applicant can test their relationship with a Thai citizen.

-No. Type of Family Relationship DNA Testing
+No. Type of Family Relationship to you DNA Testing possible?

 1 Father – mother with children Testing possible